balbarak/web-api/README.md

-# web-api
+# Introduction
-Building simple web api using ASPNET Core 2.0
+This project to give you overview of ASPNET Core 2.0 Web API